What is Sleep Apnoea?

 - Choking, snorting or gasping sounds (the body forcibly restoring airflow)

 An oral appliance can assist in correcting your oral posture which will in turn correct the position of your tongue and mouth tissue as well as the position of the lower jaw.
 This will result in an improved airway passage and improve your quality of sleep.
 Our dentist will most likely recommend an oral appliance to you if you have been diagnosed with OSA and they will assist you in selecting, fabricating and fitting the correct mouth guard for your needs.

 Regular check-ups will be required to monitor the improvement of your breathing and to determine whether oral appliance therapy is the correct line of treatment for you.

-It’s important to remember that dentists are not permitted to diagnose sleep apnoea.
+It’s important to remember that dentists are not permitted to diagnose Snoring & Sleep Apnoea.
 They can assist you in the treatment of your OSA once you have been diagnosed by an accredited sleep centre.

 Am I the Right Candidate for an Oral Appliance?